OctoPrint/octoprint.org/blog/octoprintonair/_posts/2019-06-12-octoprint-on-air-24.md

 {% include youtube.html vid="JqBS1eBuze0" %}

-Topics in this episode which was recorded on April 12th:
+Topics in this episode which was recorded on June 8th:

   * 3D Meetup Sweden 2019
   * Work on 1.3.11 and 1.3.12